Clint-Os/Clintanalyst/README.md

-- 👋 Hi, I’m @Clintanalyst
+- 👋 Hi, I’m @Clintanalyst, a healthcare practitioner invoolved in data analysis, machine learnig and AI.
+Currently learning ML.
-- 👀 I’m interested in Data Analysis in the Healthcare sector.
-- 🌱 I’m currently learning Data analysis...
-- 💞️ I’m looking to collaborate on any health data projects...feel free to go through the ones posted
+- Reach out for project collaborations, especially in health.
 - 📫 Reach me via email at dwayneqlint1@gmail.com.
 Let's talk and share insights on the same.